Sex Workers Union: History

 The organisation was established in 2018 and was formerly called the United Sex Workers (USW), a branch of United Voices of the World (UVW).

 In 2023, the USW disbanded and its former members joined the Bakers, Food and Allied Workers' Union (BFAWU) as the Sex Workers' Union branch.

 Campaigns

 As the USW, members campaigned against Deliveroo's policy on sex workers and said that this led Deliveroo to change the policy.

-The union believes that its members should be classified as members under UK labour laws, and takes legal action on this matter.
+The union believes that its members should be classified as workers under UK labour laws, and takes legal action on this matter.
 For instance, in 2020 Sonia Nowak with the aid of the union won a legal case classifying strippers as workers, not independent contractors.

 The SWU has campaigned against the closure of strip clubs.

 The union has been involved in numerous campaigns and protests, including the "Red Umbrella" campaign, which aims to raise awareness about the violence and discrimination faced by sex workers.